Trade Gold Trading

 Setting order below the Support Line

-3. Commodities Trend Lines
+3. Commodity Trend Lines

-Setting order below the commodity trend line
+Setting order below the commodity trend-line

 Example of where to set this order using commodity trend lines.